gardener/test-infra/cmd/tm-bot/README.md

 	// Description returns a short description of the plugin Description() string

-	// Exmaple returns an exmaple for the command Example() string
+	// Example returns an example for the command Example() string
 }
 ```